cpske/ISP/assignment/ku-polls/vision.md

+---
-# Vision of KU Polls Application
+title: Vision of KU Polls Application
+---

 ## Background

-KU staff and students often want to conduct polls or surveys within KU, or among a unit or organization at KU.
+KU staff and students often want to conduct polls or surveys within KU, or within a unit or organization at KU.
-The polls or surveys
-provide useful input for making decisions, planning events, and learning others' preferences and ideas, but they aren't critical (like voting for a representative).
+The polls or surveys provide input for making decisions, planning events, and learning others' preferences and ideas, but they aren't critical (like voting for a representative).